mstachniuk/graphql-schema-from-introspection-generator/README.md

 ## How to contribute?

-Please Send PR's via GitHub.
+Please Send PR's, issues and feedback via GitHub.